views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 To ensure a smooth onboarding process, make sure you have completed the following:

 - [ ] **Read the Code of Conduct**: Understand the expected behavior within the community.
+Found in the [`docs`](https://github.com/views-platform/docs) repository.

-- [ ] **Set Up Development Environment**: Follow the setup guide in the relevant repository.
+- [ ] **Set Up Development Environment**: Follow the setup guide in the relevant repository, starting with the [views-pipeline-core](https://github.com/views-platform/views-pipeline-core) repository, and consult the [Internal Tech Guide] for more setup details.

-- [ ] **Review Existing Issues**: Familiarize yourself with current discussions and ongoing work.
+- [ ] **Review Existing Issues**: Familiarize yourself with open issues across repositories, especially in areas relevant to your contributions, to stay informed about ongoing work.

-- [ ] **Understand Key Repositories**: Explore the main repositories and their documentation.
+- [ ] **Understand Key Repositories**: Explore and understand the purpose of key repositories like [views-pipeline-core](https://github.com/views-platform/views-pipeline-core), [views-models](https://github.com/views-platform/views-models), [views-stepshifter](https://github.com/views-platform/views-stepshifter), [views-hydranet](https://github.com/views-platform/views-hydranet), and [views-evaluation](https://github.com/views-platform/views-evaluation).
+Review the documentation for each to understand how they fit into the overall platform.

+- [ ] **Consult the Glossary**: Use the terms defined in the [Glossary](../FAQ%20&%20Glossary/glossary.md) in your code and documentation.
+Consistency in terminology helps avoid misunderstandings and keeps the codebase clear.

+- [ ] **Explore Organizational Decision Records (ODRs)**: Revisit ODRs to understand the rationale behind key decisions in the VIEWS project.
+These records are an authoritative source and should guide your contributions.

+- [ ] **Review Contribution Guides**: Understand the best practices for contributing to VIEWS by reviewing the [Contribution Guides](/Contribution%20Guides/README.md) and ensure you follow the relevant rules and structures.

+- [ ] **Contribute to Documentation**: When making a contribution, ensure the appropriate documentation is updated.
+This includes README files, repository-specific details, and ODRs where applicable.

-By following this guide and utilizing the resources provided, you'll be well-prepared to contribute effectively to the Views Platform.
-If you have any questions or need further assistance, feel free to reach out to the project maintainers or the community.
+By following this checklist, you'll ensure a smooth and effective onboarding process, and be well-equipped to contribute meaningfully to the VIEWS Platform.
+If you have any questions or need help, don't hesitate to reach out!

 Happy coding!